jaegertracing/jaeger-client-node/README.md

         entryPoint: path.join(__dirname, 'thrift', 'echo.thrift') // file path to a thrift file });

-    let tracedChannel = bridge.tracedChannel(encodedChannel, contextForOutgoingCall);
+    // The 'context' object must be passed through from the request method with the field name 'openTracingContext' to ensure an uninterrupted trace.
+    // If the context is empty, a new trace will be started for the outbound call.
+    // The 'openTracingContext' object must also have an 'openTracingSpan' field that represents the current span. let tracedChannel = bridge.tracedChannel(encodedChannel);
     let req = tracedChannel.request({
         serviceName: 'server',
+        openTracingContext: { openTracingSpan: span }, // where span is the current context's span
         headers: { cn: 'echo' }
     });

-    // Your app should have a context that holds the incoming span, or a new span will be created. let context = {};
-    req.send('Echo::echo', context, { value: 'some-string' });
+    // headers should contain your outgoing tchannel headers if any. req.send('Echo::echo', headers, { value: 'some-string' });
 ```

 ### Debug Traces (Forced Sampling)